paulober/MicroPico/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Not for auto-complete or linting problems (see below for these)!
-Also please consult the Connection Issues link below  before creating a new bug.
+about: Auto-complete, linting or connection problem?
+See below first!
 labels: 'bug'
 ---